 Prior Participation in ECE

-The target is that 98% of all Māori new school entrants in 2017 have prior participation in early learning.
-Despite the positive increases to date, action still needs to be taken to meet this target.
+The target was that 98% of all Māori new school entrants in 2016 have prior participation in early learning.
+Despite the positive increases we have seen, this target was not met.

 Figure 2.1: Percentage of new entrants with prior participation in early childhood education (2010-2016)

 Access to quality early learning can be supported through increasing provision of quality, culturally responsive early learning opportunities.